wilsonliaows/docs/workbot/workbot-triggers.md

         <tr>
             <td>Message ID</td>
             <td>
               The epoch time when the Workbot command was sent.
-Can be used to populate <b>Thread ID</b> input fields to create a thread under this Workbot command message.
+Can be used to populate <b>Thread ID</b> input fields to create a thread under this Workbot command message.<br> Can also be used in <b>Message to update</b>, to overwrite a previously posted message.
             </td>
         </tr>
         <tr>